 BMW's i3 city car was one of two new vehicles to launch the Bavarian 'i' brand - alongside the seminal i8 sports car.
-While the latter is more of an evo kind of car, the i3 still holds a lot of appeal, especially for those that spend most of their time in a big city.
-It looks like nothing else on the road, has a surprisingly spacious and yet genuinely interesting cabin plus the instantaneous maximum torque makes it a hoot to drive - albeit in an urban environment.
-The only thing holding it back is its range - as with nearly all electric cars.
+While the latter is more of a traditional evo kind of car, the i3 still holds a lot of appeal, especially for those that spend most of their time in a big city but - importantly - don't want to be limited to city travel.

 If you like the idea of further range in the i3, BMW will happily sell you one with a 'range extender' engine built in that can generate electricity when the battery charge runs out.
-Great in theory as it nearly doubles the effective range, but that still means less than 200 miles as the fuel tank for this engine is tiny - and the extra weight means a reduced electric-only range.
-It does make the i3 more usable for more people, but it also comes at a hefty £3100 premium over the already expensive base model.
-Company buyers tempted by the zero-rated Benefit in Kind of all-electric vehicles should also note that the model with the range extender attracts five per cent BIK as it has an official emissions rating of 13g/km.
-Still, a combined economy figure of 470.8mpg is interesting...
+Great in theory as it nearly doubles the effective range, but that still means a real-world range of under 200 miles as the fuel tank for this engine is tiny - and the extra weight means a reduced electric-only range.
+It does make the i3 more usable for more people, but it also comes at a hefty £3150 premium over the already expensive base model.

 > Performance and 0-60mph time - Instant electric torque makes the i3 quite brisk despite its unusual proportions - 62mph arrives in 7.3sec, or 8.1sec for the slightly heavier range-extended model.
 Read about the BMW i3's performance here